cjspj/VM_SIEM_Lab/README.md

 # Description
 My goal for this project is to get first hand experience setting up a VM (Virtual Machine) and utilizing a SIEM (Security information and event management).
+I Will document and use this as a reference if I ever need to setup and configure another instance.
 _____________________________________________________________________________________________________________________________________________________________________________________________________________________
 # Tools
 - VMware Workstation Pro